We're here if you need help

 - Sign in to your account online.

-- Sign in to VNC Server desk-side in order to apply your subscription to a remote computer.
+- Sign in to VNC Server desk-side in order to apply your subscription to a remote computer (if you have device access).

 - Sign in to VNC Viewer in order to discover team computers and sync your address book.